What are polarised sunglasses?

 Which are the best brands for polarised sunglasses?

 The popularity of polarised sunglasses means that almost all major sunglasses brands include some in their range, although some are better suited for active wear than others.
-We highly recommend our sports polarised sunglasses by Dunlop or Bloc, specially made for active users.
+We highly recommend our sports polarised sunglasses by Dunlop or Oakley, specially made for active users.

 Protecting eyes from UV